7 Monthly Dividend ETFs for your Investment Portfolio

 This ETF tracks an equal-weighted index of 100 global stocks with high yields.
 SDIV is among the biggest funds in the dividend-seeking global equity segment.

-The ETF’s 100 holdings feature the most stocks from the US, United Kingdom, and Australia.
+The ETF’s 100 holdings feature the most stocks from the US, Latin America and Emerging Asia.
 The top sectors of investment are real estate, basic materials and financials.
-17% of its $640.4 million in net assets is within the top ten holdings, making it a relatively low risk ETF.

-Since its inception in 2011, the ETF has delivered positive returns in six out of eight years.
-SDIV is currently trading at $11.44, a price that has been on the rebound since March 2020 when it fell to just $8.10 at the peak of the financial crisis.
+SDIV is currently trading at $8.26, a price that has been on the rebound since March 2020 when it fell to just $8.10 at the peak of the financial crisis.

 7 Monthly Dividend ETFs for your Investment Portfolio: #1